springer13/tcl/README.md

 # Getting started

-First off, TCL supports anykind of tensor contarctions (i.e., it is not limited to tensor contractions that can be mapped to GEMM).
+First off, TCL supports any kind of tensor contractions (i.e., it is not limited to tensor contractions that can be mapped to GEMM).
 The idea behind TCL is that you only have to call a single function for any contraction: tcl::tensorMult().
 Once you have specified the tensor contraction, TCL will _automatically_ map this tensor